Independent AI Advisory

 What is vendor-neutral AI advisory?

-Vendor-neutral AI advisory means the advisor has no commercial relationships with technology vendors — no referral fees, no partnership revenue, no implementation arm that benefits from a larger engagement.
-The advice is shaped entirely by the client's situation, not by what the advisor has to sell or who pays them a commission.
-Acuity AI Advisory is vendor-neutral because we have no technology platform and no interest in placing any product.
+Vendor-neutral AI advisory means the advisor has no commercial relationships with technology vendors — no referral fees, no partnership revenue, and no incentive to inflate the engagement to keep a bench of juniors billable.
+The advice is shaped entirely by the client's situation, not by who pays a commission.
+Acuity has no technology platform and no stake in which tools you choose — and when the answer is to build something, we build it at the size the problem actually needs, not the size that maximises the fee.

 How much does AI advisory cost compared to Big Four?